About the awards

 ** Congratulations to all the winners of the 2019 Awards. **

 Each year, the public sector loses billions of pounds to fraud and corruption.
 Despite stretched resources and a constantly shifting landscape, counter fraud practitioners have proven incredibly resourceful and creative in their approach.

-The Government Counter Fraud Awards will take place at the Kia Oval, the iconic cricket ground in London on 21 September 2017.
-They celebrate the exceptional work being done to protect public funds in the UK – just take a look at the 2016 winners.
+The annual Government Counter Fraud Awards celebrate the exceptional work being done to protect public funds in the UK – just take a look at the 2016, 2017 and 2019 winners.

-This year, there are seven Award categories designed to showcase a broad range of counter fraud and anti-corruption cases, initiatives and projects.
+There are eight Award categories designed to showcase a broad range of counter fraud and anti-corruption cases, initiatives and projects.

 The Awards are completely free to enter, we just ask that you carefully read the Q&As and terms and conditions below.

 If you’re interested in sponsoring the Awards, they are a great way to raise the profile of your brand and to network with leading figures from across the public sector counter fraud arena.

 Launched in 2016, the Awards are hosted by the CIPFA Counter Fraud Centre, the National Crime Agency (NCA), Cabinet Office and City of London Police and build on the success and prestige of the Fighting Fraud Awards.